Generic name: vitamin A (oral/injection) [ VYE-ta-min-A ]

 Vitamin A may also be used for purposes not listed in this medication guide.

-Never take more than the recommended dose of vitamin A. An overdose of vitamin A can cause serious or life-threatening side effects.
+Never use more than the recommended dose of vitamin A. An overdose of vitamin A can cause serious or life-threatening side effects.

-Do not take vitamin A without medical advice if you are pregnant.
-Vitamin A can cause birth defects if taken in large doses.
+Do not use vitamin A without medical advice if you are pregnant.
+Vitamin A can cause birth defects if used in large doses.

 Before taking this medicine